wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/defender-office-365-explore/includes/protect-against-threats.md

 Microsoft Defender for Office 365 comes with a number of features.
 These are designed to protect your users from malware, phishing, and spam, amongst many others.
 Many of these features are typically associated with Exchange Online Protection (EOP).
 This is perfectly normal, since Microsoft Defender for Office 365 contains and builds on EOP.

-The full list of threat protection features is:
+The full list of threat protection features includes:

 - Anti-malware protection
 - Anti-phishing protection (spoof intelligence only in EOP; additional impersonation protection in Defender for Office 365